byteseb/Grafobook/README.md

 * Spanish

 ## :hammer:Creation  process
 If you want to know about the creation process, [I have a video where I try to create the application in just 10 days!
-(The 1.0 version).](https://youtu.be/qusf77IZOcU).
+(The 1.0 version)](https://youtu.be/qusf77IZOcU).

 ## :arrow_down:Downloads
 |[Google Play Page](https://play.google.com/store/apps/details?id=com.byteseb.grafobook)|

 I really appreciate all feedback.
-If you want to suggest some feature, report a bug or just share your opinion, you can open a new issue.
+If you want to suggest some feature, report a bug or just share your opinion, you can [open a new issue](https://github.com/ByteSeb/Grafobook/issues/new).
 Thank you!